500 University Ave

 Location: Auditorium

-Archaeological excavations at Brickell Point in 1998, uncovered a circle of postholes and cut basins into the limestone bedrock measuring 11.2 meters in diameter.
+In 1998, archaeologists uncovered a circle of postholes cut basins into the limestone bedrock at Brickell Point, an archeological site in Miami, Florida.
 Within the floor of the feature were a shark skeleton, a bottlenosed dolphin cranium, and a sea turtle shell—all aligned in an east-west axis.
-Artifacts included numerous non-local materials such as basaltic celts from the Appalachian Mountains, copper from the Mid-West, and galena.
+Artifacts included numerous non-local materials such as basaltic celts from the Appalachian Mountains and copper from the Midwest.
+Since that discovery, twelve other circles have been discovered.

 To submit a request for ASL interpretation, please email access@mag.rochester.edu at least two weeks before the program.

 Ticket sales end on Thursday, April 23, at 7:00 pm.
-Museum admission is not included in the ticket.
+Ticket includes museum admission.

-For information about this talk, contact Sydney Greaves at sgreaves@mag.rochester.edu.
+For information about this talk, contact Chiyo Ueyama at cueyama@mag.rochester.edu.